spwhitt/Minimal-Upload/README.markdown

 - `name`
   The name of the file.
 This has the same function as the name attribute in the file input control.
 Default is "file".

+- `accept`
+  Types of files to show in the file browser.
+Default is "\*".

 - `updateInterval`
   The interval in milliseconds the onUpdate function will be called.
 Default is 500.